myitlabro/TronLabsRo/SERVER_CONFIGURATION.md

 We have completed a storage expansion to 16 TB.
 It was necesarry in order to deploy additional full nodes.

 <b>Update 21.09.2018</b><br>
 We have completed the hardware expansion ahead of Q4.
-It was not necesarry but I had a lot of fun doing it.
+It was not necesarry, but I had a lot of fun doing it.